 Angel investing presents the best opportunity for someone to transform a small amount of money into potentially millions upon millions of dollars.

 With that, we have a major announcement to make.

 This is a first-of-its-kind venture.
 And it’s going to be big.

 We’ve created something that’s going to unite our members with some of the most successful angel investors on the planet.

 Folks like myself, we have the expertise.
 Most importantly, we have what we just talked about: deal flow.

-We’ve arranged for the founders of the most coveted startups – the ones with unicorn potential – they’re going to pitch their angel deals right to our members.
+We’ve identified the founders of the most coveted startups – the ones with unicorn potential – to pitch their angel deals right to our members.

 Putting myself in the shoes of someone watching this at home…

 I’m intrigued.
 But I’d have a lot of questions.

 The first of which being: if I join the Angels & Entrepreneurs Network, what happens?